EDMdesigner/EDMdesigner-API-Doc/README.md

 		}
 	</script>

 First of all, jQuery has to be loaded before you load our API.
 In the second line you can see a route parameter in the script's src.
 By that you can tell the script where to look for the handshaking implementation.
 For example, if you implemented it in your index.php, you have to replace ##handshaking_route## with index.php.
 The first parameter is a user id from your system.
 It can be any string.
-In case you don't want to handle separate user accounts, just pass there your API_KEY.
 The last parameter is an error callback which will be called in every request if the request fails.
 This is not required thus you can set an error callback in one of your function calls (see later) and in that case it will be called instead of this one.

 In the resulting object (edmDesignerApi) you will find some functions through which you can interact with our system.